 July 5, 2017

-The Court reasoned that without bond hearings, “these children have no meaningful forum in which to challenge (the government’s) decisions,” and would be stuck in a “bureaucratic limbo.”
+The Court reasoned that without bond hearings, detained immigrant and refugee "children [would] have no meaningful forum in which to challenge [the government’s] decisions,” and would be stuck in a “bureaucratic limbo.”

 Federal District Court Rules that DHS policy of non-release for Flores Class Members and detention conditions at CBP facilities violated the Flores Settlement Agreement - June 27, 2017